vaishnavi-konda/50-days-of-code/README.md

         Output : array[] = {8, 7, 6, 4, 2, 1, 3, 9}

 ### [Day-8](https://github.com/vaishnavi-konda/100-days-of-code/tree/main/Day-8)

+        C++ program to minimize the difference between longest and shortest heights of a tower.

         Given an array arr[] denoting heights of N towers and a positive integer K.
         You have to modify the height of each tower either by increasing or decreasing them by K only once.
         After modifying, height should be a non-negative integer.